Publications

 Should we expect population thresholds for wildlife disease? [article]

 Lloyd-Smith, J.O., P.C.
 Cross, C.J.
 Briggs, M. Daugherty, W.M.
 Getz, J. Latto, M.S.
 Sanchez, A.B.
 Smith, and A. Swei.
 2005.
-Trends in Ecology and Evolution 20:511-519.
+Trends in Ecology & Evolution 20:511-519.